mikejcorey/geocoding-nicar-2019/README.md

 1 thing: Google it.
 10 things: Google them.
 100 things: You have so many choices!
-50,000 things: OoooOooooOOOooooo.
+10,000 things: OoooOooooOOOooooo.
 Meet the Texas A&M Geocoder.*

 _*Or do it with the Google Geocoding API, if you're going to put it on a Google Map._

 ## Do you have/need address-level data or city-level data?

+Our data: 10,843 Starbucks locations

 ## Terms of Service